RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 ### Preprocess execution

-It is also possible to refer to a module-function that is executed before the activity is executed.
+It is also possible to refer to a module-function that is executed before the activity is executed (`preProcess` string).
 The preprocess activity takes the same parameters as the actual activity in form of a json-object (keys are parameter names) and can return json objects, where every key overwrites the parameter passed to the actual activity.
 Preprocess can also throw Errors, with the `cause`: `cancel`, in order to cancel the activity execution.